rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/ReplicationPairConfigDetails.md

   - Target Rubrik cluster gateway information.
 - networkInterface: NetworkInterfaceSelectionType
   - Network interface names for communication between the source and target clusters.
 This only applies to the private network setup type.
+- sourceNetworkInterfaceDetails: ClusterNetworkInterfaceDetails
+  - Network interface names and types for communication between the source and target clusters.
+This only applies to the private network setup type.
+- targetNetworkInterfaceDetails: ClusterNetworkInterfaceDetails
+  - Network interface names and types for communication between the source and target clusters.
+This only applies to the private network setup type.